 More Chocolate, No Cavities: How Diet Can Keep Your Kid Cavity-Free by Roger W. Lucas, DDS ; Nourishing Traditions: The Cookbook that Challenges Politically Correct Nutrition and Diet Dictocrats by Sally Morrell Fallon and Cure Tooth Decay: Heal and Prevent Cavities with Nutrition, 2nd Edition (You can follow any of those book links to do a little affiliate shopping on Amazon.)

-Start by reading my review of More Chocolate, No Cavities.
+Before buying, you can learn a lot in my book review of More Chocolate, No Cavities.
 He breaks the diet aspect of the no-cavity diet into something very simple and achievable.
 He also reminds parents that cavities are caused by starchy or sugary foods being eaten by mouth bacteria which turn the foods into lactic acid.
 This acid when left on the teeth eat away–or demineralize–the teeth.
-Sippy on juices or even milk or nibbling snacks–especially sweet ones, sticky ones, or anything at all starchy like a cracker or breakfast cereal–will destroy you and your child’s teeth and fast.
+Sipping on juices or even milk or nibbling snacks–especially sweet ones, sticky ones, or anything at all starchy like a cracker or breakfast cereal–will destroy you and your child’s teeth and fast.
 He says you can give up flossing if you can truly remove all of these foods from your diet.